mrisen/inet-showcases/wireless/fragmentation/doc/index.rst

 .. note:: :ned:`Ieee80211Mac` has a maximum transfer unit parameter (:par:`mtu`), which controls IP level fragmentation on the interface the MAC is part of, i.e. it tells the ``Ip`` module how to fragment packets going out on that interface.
 In contrast, the fragmentation policy controls MAC level fragmentation.
-If the mtu is set lower than the fragmentation threshold, MAC level fragmentation doesn't take effect, as packets are already fragmented by the IP module to smaller pieces than the MAC fragmentation threshold when they arrive at the MAC.
+If the MTU is set lower than the fragmentation threshold, MAC level fragmentation doesn't take effect, as packets are already fragmented by the IP module to smaller pieces than the MAC fragmentation threshold when they arrive at the MAC.

 The Model
 ---------

 The example simulation contains two wireless nodes.
 One of them sends large UDP packets to the other via Wifi in a noisy environment.
 The simulation will be run with fragmentation turned off and with it turned on.
 We'll examine the effect of fragmentation on the Wifi performance.
-We'll also see how TXOP and block acknowledgements affect the performance.
+We'll also see how TXOP and block acknowledgments affect the performance.

 .. -keywords: progression, how to increase throughput, baseline without fragmentation, hcf enhancements like txop, and block ack
 .. turn on frag, switch to hcf, turn on block ack